The Cost-Effective Way for Creating an Online Marketplace

 In short, with Softr you can:

-Make transactions without any fee with the help of the Stripe native payment integration.
+- Make transactions with the help of the Stripe native payment integration.